voxel-community/bootcamp-twixel/05-database/README.md

 Ok, ready to get back to writing Remix code?
 Me too!

-Our goal is to put a list of jokes on the `/jokes` route so we can have a list of links to jokes people can choose from.
+Our goal is to put a list of twixes on the `/twixes` route so we can have a list of links to twixes people can choose from.
 In Remix, each route module is responsible for getting its own data.
-So if we want data on the `/jokes` route, then we'll be updating the `app/routes/jokes.tsx` file.
+So if we want data on the `/twixes` route, then we'll be updating the `app/routes/twixes.tsx` file.

 To _load_ data in a Remix route module, you use a [`loader`](../api/conventions#loader).
 This is simply an `async` function you export that returns a response, and is accessed on the component through the [`useLoaderData`](../api/remix#useloaderdata) hook.
 Here's a quick example: